costoffreedom/costoffreedom.cc/_book/opening-freedom/my-brain-on-freedom.md

 prototypes for commons-favoring public policy.
-This exercise and actualization will make free knowledge movement actors much smarter – we’ll have to engage with the non-dwarfish implications of free knowledge and actually convince people with other top policy concerns rather than hide from them.</p>
+This exercise and actualization will make free knowledge movement actors much smarter – we’ll have to engage with the non-dwarfish implications of free knowledge and actually convince people with other top policy concerns rather than hide from them.

-<p>One way to decrease the stupidity of free knowledge movements is more
-cross-fertilization and knowledge and tool sharing across said movements.
+One way to decrease the stupidity of free knowledge movements is more cross-fertilization and knowledge and tool sharing across said movements.
 Stupid-making knowledge acquisition about topics such as copyright and licenses ought not need to be re-experienced in each free knowledge movement silo.